Britain and France plan to deploy troops to Ukraine; Europe simultaneously advances space-based systems and drone assistance to Ukraine.

 Toulouse, southwestern France, clean room of the Franco-Italian aerospace company Thales Alenia Space.

-Bavarian Governor Soder is operating the artificial intelligence system "Centaur" combat simulator.
+The Governor of Bavaria, Soder, is operating the artificial intelligence system Centaur Helsing AI combat simulator.

 II.
 Europe is accelerating the layout and construction of de-Americanized and independent space-based resources and systems.

-Undoubtedly, as introduced above, the signing of the statement on the deployment of multinational forces in Ukraine after the war by countries such as the United Kingdom and France truly demonstrates the "European stance."
-However, in an era where the global landscape is marked by the law of the jungle, the impact of Europe's voice ultimately depends on its strength.
+Undoubtedly, as introduced above, the signing of the statement on the deployment of multinational forces in Ukraine after the war by countries such as the UK and France clearly demonstrates Europe's stance.
+However, in an era where the global order is teetering on the brink of a jungle-like state, the impact of Europe's voice ultimately depends on its strength.

 The key lies in whether Europe can quickly establish independent space-based resources and systems.